-Volatia is a leading provider of professional Arabic interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Arabic language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of Arabic translation services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Arabic translations and interpretations.
+The secret sauce is our proprietary technology, coupled with our vast network of quality Arabic translators and interpreters.

 2. We’re local.
-Volatia employs Arabic interpreters and translators in all 50 U.S. States, with a major interpreter contact center network in Arizona, California, Florida, Illinois, New York, Texas, and Virginia.
+Volatia employs professional native Arabic translators and interpreters in all 50 U.S. States, with a major Arabic interpreter contact center network in Arizona, California, Florida, Illinois, New York, Texas, and Virginia.

 4. We have a broad range of experience.
-We provide qualified Arabic Interpreters and translators in healthcare, government, legal, and a host of other industries.
+We provide certified Arabic translation services in medical, government, legal, education, and a host of other industries.
 Volatia can help any company with its Arabic to English translation and interpretations.

 LEARN MORE ABOUT THE ARABIC LANGUAGE

 The sea of Arabic dialects is vast, with dialects being spoken by more than 300 million native speakers.
 These dialects can be categorized into various groups based on variety of factors.
 The most popular factor to categorize the Arabic dialects is based on geographical location.
 These dialectal groups are Arabian Peninsula Arabic, Eastern Arabic, Egyptian Arabic, Levantine Arabic, and North African Arabic.

 All Arabic dialects are based off either the Modern Standard Arabic or Classical Arabic framework, meaning there are noticeable similarities between dialects despite them also differing from one another.
 Below are the most common dialects of Arabic you will most likely hear spoken: